The Painted Hall is simply breathtaking, and it’s back open to the public.

-As the pictures reveal, The Painted Hall is a jaw-dropping venue.
+As the pictures reveal, The Painted Hall is a breathtaking venue.
 It was designed by Sir Christopher Wren in the baroque style, although that apparently wasn’t quite fancy enough – so artist Sir James Thornhill was brought in to give it a lick of paint.
 The space is often referred to as the ‘Sistine Chapel of the UK‘, and it’s not hard to see why.

-Also emerging from refurbishment is The King William Undercroft, which sits beneath The Painted Hall and is equally swagnacious.
+Also having emerged from refurbishment is The King William Undercroft, which sits beneath The Painted Hall and is equally swagnacious.
 This rather grand space has had modern additions stripped away to restore the original look – although certain mod cons, like a shop, cafe, and gallery, still remain.
 Stunning art, and scones to hand?
 It’s the best of both worlds!

 Also published on Medium.